SaratogaLibrary/AutoIt-Scripts/README.md

 # AutoIT-Scripts
-A collection of scripts used for automating or simplifying certain tasks with library software/tools.
+A collection of scripts used for automating or simplifying certain tasks with library software/tools using the [AutoIt Scripting language and compiler](https://www.autoitscript.com/site/).

 1. [IconMap.au3](<https://github.com/SaratogaLibrary/AutoIT-Scripts/blob/master/IconMap.au3>)
    This tool allows the saving and restoring of icon positioning on the Windows Desktop.
 It's much easier and faster than manually clicking, dragging, and reordering of icons to match a particular layout scheme.
 Note: _IconMap is a command line tool._